freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/03-front-end-development-libraries/front-end-development-libraries-projects/build-a-javascript-calculator.md

 -   **Immediate Execution Logic:** `11.5`
 -   **Lógica de fórmula/expressão:** `32.5`

-Você pode fazer o seu projeto <a href='https://codepen.io/pen?template=MJjpwO' target="_blank" rel="noopener noreferrer nofollow">usando este modelo da CodePen</a> e clicando em `Save` para criar seu próprio pen.
-Como alternativa, use este link da nossa CDN para executar os testes em qualquer ambiente que você preferir: `https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js`
+You can build your project by <a href='https://codepen.io/pen?template=MJjpwO' target='_blank' rel="noopener noreferrer nofollow">using this CodePen template</a> and clicking `Save` to create your own pen.
+If you prefer to use another environment, then put this `<script>` tag into the body of your `index.html` file: `<script src="https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js"></script>`

 Quando tiver terminado, envie o URL do seu projeto depois de ele haver passado em todos os testes.